First Iteration of My Free Software Mirror

 Since the time I got into Linux and servers, I always wanted to help the community somehow, and mirroring seemed to be the most obvious thing.
 India seems to be a country which has traditionally seen less number of public download mirrors.
 IITB, TiFR, and some of the public institutions used to host them for popular Linux and Free Softwares, but they seem to be diminishing these days.

 With this start, I started exploring various project that would be benefit from additional mirrors.
 Public information from Academic Computer Club in Umeå’s mirror and Freedif’s mirror stats helped to figure out storage and bandwidth requirements for potential projects.
+Fun fact, Academic Computer Club in Umeå (which is one of the prominent Debian, Ubuntu etc.) mirror, now has 200 Gbits/s uplink to the internet through SUNET.

 Later, I migrated to a different provider for better speeds and added LibreSpeed test on the mirror server.
 Those were fun times.
 Between OSMC, Termux and LibreSpeed, I was getting almost 1.2 millions hits/day on the server at its peak, crossing for the first time a TB/day traffic number.